Picture of Mia Hill

 WhatsApp

 When it comes to protecting your pet from the weather, there are many options available for indoor and outdoor rabbit owners.
-A hutch will keep them warm, cosy and safe when outdoors, whilst providing plenty of space for roaming inside in playpens or cages keeps them comfortable indoors.
+A hutch will keep them warm, cozy, and safe when outdoors, whilst providing plenty of space for roaming inside in playpens or cages keeping them comfortable indoors.
 With the commitment of giving your furry friend the care they deserve with these three basics, your rabbit will be living its best life with you by its side!

 How to handle your rabbit properly